Richard P. Fortune

-Captain Richard Percival Fortune RNVR was the founder of the Scouting movement in Ireland.
-Fortune hosted the first Boy Scout patrol meeting at his home in Dame Street.
+Captain Richard Percival Fortune RNVR (born 1878) was the founder of the Scouting movement in Ireland.
+Fortune hosted the first Boy Scout patrol meeting at his home at 3 Dame Street, Dublin in 1908.
+One of four children born to boarding house keeper Elizabeth Fortune, his time as a mariner ensured early Scouting activities afloat.

 His troop quickly took to water activities, and it appears his troop evolved into the 1st Port of Dublin Sea Scout Group as part of the Port of Dublin Sea Scout Association.
 The 1st Port group received training from the Coastguard at Ringsend.